Make a product feedback form

 But then what?
 How do you get the results of the feedback survey to the people on your product who matter?
 Here are some suggestions:

-1. Share the feedback in a Google Sheet.
+1. Share the feedback you've collected in a Google Sheet.
 Our integration allows you to send all your results to a single spreadsheet.
 You can share this with stakeholders on your team who can dip in and look at the feedback.
 Find out more about the integration here.

 PS_14.png